 For the homemade teriyaki sauce

 - Rice vinegar – just a dash helps brighten the flavors, creating a well-rounded sauce.
+You can substitute apple cider vinegar or red wine vinegar if you must.

 How to Make Easy Teriyaki Noodles